Yuragy/Shellcode-Injector/README.md

 # Shellcode Injector

-A proof-of-concept **shellcode injector** that uses *clean syscalls* to bypass user-mode hooks in ntdll
+Proof-of-concept **shellcode injector** that uses clean syscalls to bypass user-mode hooks in ntdll

 ## Goals

 - **Activity obfuscation**
 - Inject shellcode into a target process via raw syscalls
-- **Bypass** common user-mode hooks on Win32 APIs LoadLibrary, VirtualAlloc, WriteProcessMemory
+- Bypass common user-mode hooks on Win32 APIs LoadLibrary, VirtualAlloc, WriteProcessMemory
 - **Auto-generate** & embed a shellcode payload that downloads and executes a PE file

 ---

 ##  How It Works

-1. Leverages the **Windows Thread Pool API** to *hide the call-stack*:
+1. Leverages the Windows Thread Pool API to hide the call-stack:
-   - The syscall appears to originate from a *trusted* region inside **ntdll!TpWorker** rather than from our code.
+   - The syscall appears to originate from a trusted region inside ntdll!TpWorker rather than from our code.
-2. No direct native API calls are made; instead, the injector **jumps to syscall stubs** discovered in `ntdll.dll`.
+2. No direct native API calls are made; instead, the injector jumps to syscall stubs discovered in ntdll.

 ---